jyg007/ep11signingserver/README.md

 Basic API Gateway to create Secp256k1, Ed25519 key pair, and Sign data and Verify signature.
 Mariadb is provided as key store.

+HSM Domain have to be specified in server.go code.
+See ep11.hsminit() call.
+Multple domains can be specified for high-availability or scalability.

 ## Running the server

 Follow installation instruction.
 Start mariadb as a service.